jacobecox/psc-automation/README-producer.md

 2. **Private Service Connect**: Enables secure access from consumer networks
 3. **Cloud SQL**: Database instance with PSC enabled
 4. **Firewall rules**: Restrictive access policies for security

+### Module Dependencies

+The deployment uses a modular approach with proper dependency management:

+- **Producer Infrastructure Module**: Creates VPC, subnet, and networking resources, outputting their self_links
+- **Create SQL Module**: Uses the VPC and subnet self_links from the infrastructure module, ensuring it references the exact resources created by the producer module

+This approach ensures that the SQL instance is always created in the correct VPC and subnet, and creates a proper dependency chain between modules.

 This architecture ensures secure, private communication between producer services and consumer applications while maintaining proper network isolation.